itkwffc/MSI-STAD/README.md

 # MSI-STAD
-Title: Identification of a novel MSI-related ceRNA network for predicting the prognosis and immunotherapy response of gastric cancer
+Title: Identification of a novel MSI-related ceRNA network for predicting the prognosis and immunotherapy response of gastric cancer.

 Author: Lu Cao, E-mail: 15529598689@163.com